The Mount Wellington cable car company gets the profits, who cops the costs?

 BOOST TOURISM ALL YEAR

 Winter has the least conducive weather for the cable car.
-What Hobart probably enjoys is a winter break from tourism.
+What Hobart enjoys is a winter break from tourism.

 SUNRISE TO AFTER SUNSET